 My parents Harry and Beryl Colliass decided to purchase a truly “British dog,” as they described it, when their old Labrador died in 1937.
-I was two years old when they finally decided on a Bullmastiff, Roger, who was sired by the first U.K. champion, Roger of the Fens.
+I was two years old when they finally decided on a Bullmastiff, Roger, who was sired by Roger of the Fens.
 My sister and I grew up with Roger, and he laid the foundations for the family love of the breed.

 During World War II, we lost Roger.
 At that time it was very difficult to find another Bullmastiff.
 The numbers in the country were down to very low levels, with very few breeders able to maintain kennels.
 Eventually, however, Mum and Dad tracked down a fawn bitch puppy to be our pet.
 Subsequently, it was felt puppies would be good for the bitch’s well-being, which was a common idea of the time, and she was mated to the brindle dog Peregrine of Harbex.